 People new to Raspberry Pi ask themselves what OS use in their new board.
-When it comes to default RPI OS, the second question is what are differences Raspberry PI OS Lite and Desktop version.
+When it comes to default RPI OS, the second question is what are the differences between Raspberry PI OS Lite and Desktop version.

-This article will show main differences between Raspberry PI OS Lite vs Desktop, the two default choices for the famous single board computer.
+This article will show the main differences between Raspberry PI OS Lite vs Desktop, the two default choices for the famous single board computer.

-Both are based on a debian linux distribution compiled to fit Raspberry PI hardware, so fully compliant with its drivers.
+Both are based on a Debian Linux distribution compiled to fit Raspberry PI hardware, so fully compliant with its drivers.

 Raspberry PI OS Naming Notes

 When you go to the official Raspberry PI OS download page you can note that the OS name includes version identification.
 You can find these 3 available download options for Raspberry PI OS:

 - Lite version, which is the smaller one to download